Miners I'm Buying And Why - Part VIII: Sharpshooting Alpha With Junior Mining Plays Of Substance - Small-Cap Stock Observer

 Balance sheets are certainly not exciting or legendary, but do give a pretty good idea of what a stock is worth.
 I haven't personally met management of even my biggest mining holdings.
 What I do like is when lots of money was raised at market tops, at many multiples of current Prices.
 For example, last year iron ore stocks were hated and ignored, but had the cash to sit on their assets for years if needed.

-In 2011 iron ore crashed from $200 a tonne to under $40 last year, now $80 but nobody seems to care.
+In 2011, iron ore crashed from $200 a tonne to under $40 last year, now $80 but nobody seems to care.
 Iron development plays might take years but can survive without diluting, some with market caps less than cash alone, with billions of tonnes of in-situ iron ore resources.
-I whittled my list down to three names: (OTCBB:AXXDF) (TSX:ADV) Alderon Iron Ore which I own and may offer the best overall value, (TSX:CIA)(OTCBB:CHPRF) Champion Iron now C$1.03 which just completed its Bloom Lake Mine Feasibility Study, and (TSX:NML)(OTCBB:NWLNF) New Millennium Iron now C$0.18.
+I whittled my list down to three names: Alderon Iron Ore (OTC:AXXDF) [TSX:ADV], which I own and may offer the best overall value, Champion Iron [TSX:CIA](OTCPK:CHPRF) now C$1.03 which just completed its Bloom Lake Mine Feasibility Study and New Millennium Iron [TSX:NML] (OTCPK:NWLNF) now C$0.18.

 Two to three-year charts for all three plays, which focus on Quebec and the Labrador Trough, look like a dead person's EKG until they came back to life suddenly last October.
 More impressive are the long-term charts which show these stocks traded in 2011 at many times their current share prices as iron ore topped.
 These development plays are also leveraged optionality bets on higher iron ore prices.

 I started buying ADV at a dime last summer and detailed the play at a quarter in my November 17 newsletter, now C$0.40 after touching three-year highs of C$0.80 on January 30.
-On February 28 ADV released an updated Preliminary Economic Assessment which details its robust Kami Project re-boot.
-While some companies change focus to the hot metal of the month, Alderon remains committed to developing its huge 2B+ high-grade tonnes and on March 8 even changed its symbol to (TSX:IRON).
+On February 28, ADV released an updated Preliminary Economic Assessment which details its robust Kami Project re-boot.
+While some companies change focus to the hot metal of the month, Alderon remains committed to developing its huge 2B+ high-grade tonnes and on March 8 even changed its symbol to [TSX:IRON].

 When first considering a mining stock, at least most of the exciting P story must make sense.
 What many forget is that dispassionate financial reports also need to support value, before pulling the buy trigger.
 This is a subjective and objective weighing exercise with biases, but we need to take the time to work through these details to truly know what we own and what it's really worth.
 When we focus on patiently investing in quiet undervalued resource assets, we can sit back and wait for hopefully higher prices, active news flow and momentum traders to cue the monkeys these are sexy plays again.